What is the Bible Lesson?

 Which formats of the Bible Lesson are available with a subscription to the Digital Edition?

 You can read the lesson in your browser, as a PDF, in-context with Concord, or on your eReaders with ePub and Mobi files.
 You can also stream the audio edition or download the mp3 audio file.
+You can also access a citations-only view that is great for marking your own books.

 Can I access a list of Bible Lesson citations (without the full-text)?